Family Educational Rights and Privacy Act (FERPA)

 - Persons who need to know in cases of health and safety emergencies; and state and local authorities, within the justice system, pursuant to specific state law.

 Students must complete an online form in Web Services that provides parents or others with access to their academic records and an access code for them to provide when seeking information either in person or on the phone.
-This permission does not include transcript requests, grade reports or enrollment verifications; these must be individually requested by the student.
+This permission does not include transcript requests or grade reports; these must be individually requested by the student.

 Students have the right to withhold the release of any or all directory information, to do so a written request must be made at the Office of the Registrar.
 It should be noted that if directory information is to be withheld, it will be withheld all parties.
 A request to withhold directory information must be made as soon as possible after the start of term and will remain in effect until revoked by the eligible student.

 For additional information, technical assistance or to file a complaint, you may contact the Family Policy Compliance Office at (202) 260-3887 or firstname.lastname@example.org